benzookapi/shopify-barebone-app-sample/docs/16-posui.md

 - Always unsubscribe from scanner data and hide the camera when the modal closes.
 - Get a fresh session token immediately before requesting the protected print document.
 - Query-string tokens can appear in logs.
 This sample keeps the original demonstrative pattern; production designs should minimize token exposure and retention.
+- `getPrinters()` lists hardware printers only.
+An empty array doesn't mean that the system print dialog is unavailable.
+- Direct hardware printing accepts HTML and image content, but not PDF content.
+The sample's `/mocklogin` response is HTML.
 - Printing depends on POS device capabilities, operating system behavior, and current API support.
 Handle rejected Promises and show a useful status.
 - The app server must allow the POS print fetch path and verify the token without requiring embedded query HMAC parameters.